etjernst/etjernst.github.io/_resources/git-tutorial.md

 <h3>Read the diff of what it gave you</h3>
 <p>Ask it to fix one line and you may get forty changed lines back. <code>git diff</code> shows you the other thirty-nine before they quietly become part of your project.
 Reviewing the diff is now a bigger part of the work than typing the lines ever was.</p>
 <h3>Let it help you fix errors</h3>
 <p>When a command fails, copy the error message together with the few lines that produced it, paste both into the AI, and ask what went wrong.
-The exact error text is the most useful thing you can hand it.
+The exact error text is the most useful thing that you can hand it.
 And because you committed first, you can try its suggested fix, read the diff, and <code>git restore .</code> if it makes things worse.</p>
 <div class="gt-callout">Pasting a confusing diff back to the AI and asking it to explain the change, or to draft your commit message, is fair game and genuinely handy.
 The line that does not move: <strong>you understand the code yourself before it goes in.</strong></div>
 <details class="gt-more">
 <summary>A worked example: ask the AI to explain a diff and draft the message</summary>